 Mr. Gomez retired in 1995 and moved to Albuquerque with his family.
 From 1997 to 2005 Mr. Gomez traveled Internationally providing professional consultation and American Indian culture and diversity issues.s

-On a personal level in 1997, Mr. Gomez learned he and others of his generation had Post Traumatic Stress Disorder and worked with the Albuquerque VA to develop service for American Indian Veterans through development of a Talking Circle and Sweat Lodge.
+On a personal level in 1997, Mr. Gomez learned he and others of his generation had Post Traumatic Stress Disorder and worked with the Albuquerque VA to develop service for American Indian Veterans through the development of a Talking Circle and Sweat Lodge.
 In addition to the many hours he dedicates to the IIA, Mr. Gomez continues to attend the Talking Circle and Consults with various community organizations and individuals.

-He is a life member of GSUSA and served on the GSUSA National Board of Directors for 6 years, Life member of the American Indian Scouting Association and a Life member of Disabled American Veterans, he was a founder of theTexas Indian Social Workers Assoc. and currently serves on the board fo the Memnosyne Foundation/Institute.
+He is a life member of GSUSA and served on the GSUSA National Board of Directors for 6 years, Life Member of the American Indian Scouting Association, and a Life member of Disabled American Veterans, he was a founder of theTexas Indian Social Workers Assoc. and currently serves on the board fo the Memnosyne Foundation/Institute.

 Mr. Gomez takes pride in being a direct descendant of Negoyani (Old Man of Wisdom) Mescalero Chief known as “Chief Gomez” in military history who “terrorized the San Anton Rd” between San Antonio and El Paso, Tx.
-In the 1840’s-1860’s.
-As he says “How can one be a terrorist when fighting for our land, people and rights against foreign invaders”.
-He is married to Dr. Cathy Gutierrez Gomez, they have a daughter, son and two grandsons.
+In the 1840s-1860s.
+As he says “How can one be a terrorist when fighting for our land, people, and rights against foreign invaders”.
+He is married to Dr. Cathy Gutierrez Gomez, they have a daughter, son, and two grandsons.

 In 2016, the IIA launched it’s series, Ask Uncle Gregory.
-This video effort is a result of Mr. Gomez’s accumulation of nieces and nephews “NDN” way, who are, at times, embarrassed to ask questions or don’t know who to ask about Native culture.
-In his travels, Mr. Gomez as seen a large number of young and old alike, who do not know their history.
-We currently “google” & “you tube” to learn about culture and Native youth read books from authors who claim to be experts in Native spirituality yet do not even identify their tribal affiliation.
+This video effort is a result of Mr. Gomez’s accumulation of nieces and nephews’ “NDN” way, who are, at times, embarrassed to ask questions or don’t know who to ask about Native culture.
+In his travels, Mr. Gomez has seen a large number of young and old alike, who do not know their history.
+We currently “google” & “youtube” to learn about the culture and Native youth read books from authors who claim to be experts in Native spirituality yet do not even identify their tribal affiliation.
 Our culture is passed down from generation to generation making it nearly impossible to convey or define our life-ways between two pieces of cardboard, or in a movie.
 The Ask Uncle Gregory videos are an attempt to answer basic questions that have been asked of us over the years.
 It is a unique attempt to educate and relate our culture to the broader society through new technology.